TobikoData/sqlmesh/docs/concepts/macros.md

     * @latest_millis

 ## Jinja
-[Jinja](https://jinja.palletsprojects.com/en/3.1.x/) is a popular templating tool for creating dynamic SQL and **is supported** by SQLMesh, but there are some drawbacks which lead for us to create our own Macro system.
+[Jinja](https://jinja.palletsprojects.com/en/3.1.x/) is a popular templating tool for creating dynamic SQL and is supported by SQLMesh, but there are some drawbacks which lead for us to create our own macro system.

 * Jinja is not valid SQL and not parseable.
 ```sql linenums="1"